 What Happens During a Dental Cleaning?

 At Gettysburg Smiles, your oral health is our top priority.
 If it’s been more than six months since your last dental cleaning, your oral health could be at risk.
-Contact our office today to schedule your next appointment and take a step towards protecting your bite and smile.
+Contact our office today to schedule your next appointment.
+You can also call Dr. Tempel at (717) 853-1552 to take a step towards protecting your bite and smile.